bagisto/bagisto-docs/docs/1.x/themes/change-email-template.md

 # Change email template

-In this section, we are explaining how to change the email template in the Bagisto.
-As we all know that everyone wants some customization according to their own taste that's why knowing about changing the email template is also quite helpful for some users.
+In this section, we are explaining how to change the email templates in Bagisto.
+As we all know, everyone wants some customization according to their own taste that's why knowing about changing the email template is also quite helpful for some users.

 ## Email template flow